 Guest article by Nils Buske, Medical Editor and Online Marketing Manager at Medizinio

-When expectations regarding one’s personal health are not met by a doctor’s practice, this can cause anger for patients. .
+When expectations regarding one’s personal health are not met by a doctor’s practice, this can cause anger for patients.
 Such expectations not only relate to patient care and communication, but also to general processes.
 In order to avoid this scenario, the concept of patient centricity in the doctor’s practice can be helpful.
 It focuses on the patient and their individual needs, from scheduling appointments to the actual examination or treatment.
 This concept is typically implemented with a quality management system in mind, which supports the optimization of work processes and behavior for the benefit of the patient.
-Quality management should be understood holistically by a doctor’s surgery, because it not only serves patient centricity in the doctor’s practice, but also staff satisfaction.
-This article will analyze what this could look like in practice and what patients expect from a doctor’s surgery.
+Quality management should be understood in medical practices, because it not only serves patient centricity, but also staff satisfaction.
+This article will analyze what this could look like and what patients expect from doctors.

 What’s it about?